Skip to content

 Shed Lifecycle

-Understanding the full sequence of events during shed operations helps you know what's available at each stage — for example, credentials are set up before hooks run, so your install script can use SSH keys or API tokens.
+Understanding the full sequence of events during shed operations helps you know what's available at each stage — for example, mounts are set up before hooks run, so your install script can use SSH keys or API tokens.

 Create Sequence